hearbenchmark/hearbenchmark.com/docs/hear2021-holistic-evaluation-of-audio-representations.md

 tasks such as classification that look at an entire audio clip.
 Participants are free to implement summarization of the temporal aspects of audio into a single embedding in whatever way they wish.
-A simple approach would be to take the average of all timestamp embeddings returned from `get_timestamp_embeddings`
+A baseline approach would be to take the mean of all timestamp embeddings returned from `get_timestamp_embeddings`

   * `audio`: `n_sounds x n_samples` of mono audio in the range `[-1, 1]`.